Frostbite

 People need to eat a healthy diet to ensure the body produces enough heat.

-Whirlpool baths with warm water (about 98.6° F, or 37° C) three times a day followed by gentle drying, rest, and time are the best ongoing treatments.
+Whirlpool baths with warm water (about 98.6° F, or 37° C) 3 times a day followed by gentle drying, rest, and time are the best ongoing treatments.
 Most people slowly improve over several months, although amputation is sometimes necessary to remove the dead tissue.
-Because frostbite may appear to affect a larger area and to be more severe than it will weeks or months later, the decision to amputate is usually postponed for several months until the area has had time to heal.
+Because frostbite may appear to affect a larger area and seem more severe than it will over time (weeks or months later), the decision to amputate is usually postponed for several months until the area has had time to heal.
 Sometimes an imaging test, such as radionuclide scanning, microwave thermography, or a laser-Doppler flow study, helps determine which areas may recover and which will not.
 Areas that will not recover require amputation.
 Some people develop numbness or oversensitivity to cold after frostbite heals.

 Drugs Mentioned In This Article